 As a surprise to some of our US and Canadian clients, in Spain prescriptions and glasses are not covered by private health insurance, however prices for most medicine here are fraction of what it is in US for example.

 To sum it up, your private health insurance policy has to cover what the Spanish state-run health care system covers.
-It means that the health insurance has to have a full coverage including General Medicine, Accidents, Emergencies, Hospitalization, Surgeries, Specialists, Preventive care, and etc. All that with no co-payments and no deductibles.
+It means that the health insurance in Spain has to have a full coverage including General Medicine, Accidents, Emergencies, Hospitalization, Surgeries, Specialists, Preventive care, and etc. All that with no co-payments and no deductibles.

 What about the pre-existing conditions?

 Let´s start with a fact, that Government in Spain does not guarantee private health insurance for all, so it only depends on the insurance company if they would accept your application or not.